dell/csm-docs/content/docs/csidriver/installation/helm/unity.md

     * Agent pods with 2/2 containers and the status displayed as Running.

 **Note**:
-   To install nightly or latest csi driver build using bash script use the bellow command:
+   To install nightly or latest csi driver build using bash script use the below command:
       `/csi-install.sh --namespace unity --values ./myvalues.yaml --version nightly/latest`

 8. You can also install the driver using standalone helm chart using the command `helm install --values  myvalues.yaml --namespace unity unity ./csi-unity`